albayaty/cala_quantum_library/README.md

     ```
     ![figure5](https://github.com/user-attachments/assets/f9f717f6-dc38-4034-97c7-58d4f3b03c91)

-6. Construct the 4-bit AND gate as a quantum circuit, and map its target qubit in the middle between the three control qubits, based on the I-shape shown in the layout figure above.
+6. Construct the 4-bit AND gate as a quantum circuit, and map its target qubit in the middle among the three control qubits.
 Note that this requires to utilize:
     * Two 3-bit AND gates.
     * Three control qubits at the indices 61, 63, and 81.
     * One target qubit at the index 72.